 If you already have a portable unit and you’re ready to upgrade to a permanent one, you’re in for a treat.
 You don’t have to get rid of your current dishwasher.
-You can turn your portable dishwasher into a permanent one with some basic home improvement know-how.
+With some basic home improvement know-how, you can turn your portable dishwasher into a permanent one.

 The first thing you must do is to remove the casters from underneath your dishwasher.
 Because your appliance is transforming from portable to permanent, it doesn’t need to roll around anymore.
 Search the dishwasher’s manual or tilt the unit to its side to learn how to remove the rollers.

 Next, grab a dishwasher installation kit from your nearest hardware store.
 Make sure you’re purchasing a kit specifically for your dishwasher make and model, or you risk having incompatible parts.
 Once you have your set, use the pieces to change the dishwasher’s water and drain fittings.
 The default ones are not meant to connect directly to a pipe, so fitting them with parts from the installation kit ensures compatibility.